OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Start debugging

 1. In VS code, open your source code script file (functions.js or functions.ts).
-2. In the custom function source code, set a breakpoint on a line of code.
-You can select a line and choose **Debug -> Toggle Breakpoint**.
+2. In the custom function source code, set a breakpoint.
-2. In the Excel workbook, enter a formula that uses your custom function.
+3. In the Excel workbook, enter a formula that uses your custom function.

 At this point execution will stop on the line of code where you set the breakpoint.
 Now you can step through your code, set watches, and use any Visual Studio Code debugging features you need.